 Top tip: Some of the booths are automated, and might not give change.
 Therefore, always carry some euro coins to pay for your wait out off the highway.
 More info about the toll system in Sicily can be found here (Italian only).

-15. Do not underestimate driving distances and traffic in Sicily
+27. Driving times are longer: driving long distances and traffic in Sicily

-The distances may seem to appear not that long (like 200 km from Palermo to Catania does not seem that much).
-But it takes 2 to 3 hours to get there because even on a highway you will certainly come across the never-ending road works, and heavier traffic closer to the towns and inside the towns.
+Moreover, the distances may appear not that long (like 200 km from Palermo to Catania does not seem far).
+But it takes 3 hours to drive between the cities.

 Also, take into account coffee and bathroom breaks in petrol stations.
 Those are the sneaky ones, believe me.
 Every time we stopped at a gas station, it would always add 20 min to our arrival time no matter how quick we were trying to be, and we couldn’t understand why.